mariusj/XspAnnotations/README.md

 XspAnnotations
 ==============

-Annotations and generators for XPages components.
+A set of annotations and code generators for XPages components.